-On Made-to-Order Mondays, high school students can meet with an admissions counselor, tour campus, learn about financial aid, visit a class, meet with faculty, enjoy lunch in one of our cafeterias, and much more.
+On Made-to-Order Mondays, high school students can meet with an admissions counselor, tour campus, visit a class, meet with faculty, enjoy lunch in one of our dining halls, and much more.
+In the afternoon, you will join President McNulty at a cookie reception where you can also explore campus resources including the Office of Career Services, Campus Ministries, Student Life & Learning, Office of Global Programs, and the Department of Music.
 The day is yours!
-Just let us know your preferences prior to your visit.
-Registration is required at least one week in advance.
+Just let us know your preferences by registering at least one week in advance.

-If you cannot attend a Made-to-Order Monday, you can still schedule a personalized visit on any day of the week by calling 724-458-2100 or emailing the Office of Admissions.
+If you cannot attend a Made-to-Order Monday, you are still welcome to schedule a personalized visit any day of the week online or by contacting the Office of Admissions at 724-458-2100 or firstname.lastname@example.org.

 Once you have signed up for your visit, our staff begins coordinating your appointments.
 As soon as we have a full schedule confirmed for you, you’ll receive your itinerary via email.
-Plan to arrive at Crawford Hall 15 to 20 minutes before your first scheduled appointment.
-The end time of your visit will depend your requested activities.
-Please note: If you request a faculty visit but are not sure what you would like to major in, let us know what department you think you would benefit from meeting with the most.
+Please plan to arrive at Crawford Hall 15 to 20 minutes before your first scheduled appointment.
+The duration of your visit will depend upon your requested activities.

 How do I get to campus?